ASpecD – Analysis of Spectroscopic Data

 What is even better: Actual data processing and analysis no longer requires programming skills, but is as simple as writing a text file summarising all the steps you want to have been performed on your dataset(s) in an organised way.
 Curious?
 Have a look at its documentation.

 ASpecD is free and open source licensed under a BSD 2-clause license.
-However, if you use ASpecD for your own research, please cite it appropriately:
+However, if you use ASpecD for your own research, please cite both, the article describing it and the software itself:

 About the Author/Developer: The author of ASpecD is a scientist in the field of physical chemistry and spectroscopy.
 He has more than fifteen years of practical experience with everyday laboratory work and a penchant for the traceability of data acquisition and processing.
 In addition, he has developed two relatively extensive and proven evaluation programs for spectroscopic data that form the basis for developing the ASpecD framework.
 Further information can be found on his homepage.